ed-stubbs/ops-manual/README.md

 > Could this be an email?

 If a meeting agenda comprises exclusively "awareness" items, consider whether it should be an email.
 Otherwise it risks being a waste of time for the presenter and the audience, or becoming an unstructured Q&A session.

+## Actions
+* All actions must be assigned to an individual.
+* Record actions e.g. in the meeting chat.
+* Agree dates by which actions will be completed, or when you will next check in on progress.

 # Planning